 Before beginning her role at MSA, Stevie was a two-year Peace Corps volunteer, living in Zambia and working to improve rural education through literacy programs.
 During this period she co-directed a province-wide girls’ empowerment camp focused on education, arts, life skills, health, and leadership.
 She also created and led an after-school club focused on self-expression, songwriting, and lyric structure.
 A year afterward, she returned to Zambia with a group of Peace Corp alumni to create “Paint the Movement,” a training program for Special Education teachers.

 Stevie’s passion is helping individuals grow through music, experience connection to others through community, and find their voice through the arts.
 She believes that our voice can be a tool of reflection and expression to help us learn who we are and what we want to express to the world.
-We welcome Stevie on January 14, 2019.
+We welcomed Stevie in January of 2019.